-Interface between liquid and translational mechanical subsystems
+Interface between thermal liquid and mechanical translational networks

 The Translational Mechanical Converter (TL) block represents the liquid side of a translational mechanical interface.
 This interface converts liquid pressure into force and vice versa.
 The output force acts in a single direction, set using a Mechanical orientation parameter.

 The translational mechanical interface contains no hard stops.
 To include hard stops, use the Simscape™ Translational Hard Stop block.
 A model of a translational hydraulic actuator, for example, requires both blocks.

 Port A is a thermal liquid conserving port corresponding to the converter inlet.
 The liquid pressure in the converter equals that at port A. Port Q is a thermal conserving port for modeling heat exchange between the converter liquid and the converter housing.
 The liquid temperature in the converter equals that at port Q.

 The mass conservation equation in the mechanical converter volume is

 is the liquid mass flow rate into the converter through port A.

 of the converter (